Gilsland to Once Brewed

 We walked over the river and then we started going up.
 And up.
 And up, amongst the sheep.
 When we finally reached the top of the hill we saw this …Finally the famous crags, with the Wall snaking along the edge in an incredible feat of human engineering.
 Camera at the ready we powered up there and were rewarded with the kind of views we came here for.
 The sun even lit the scene.
 Breathtaking, and not just because of the steep hill.
 We stopped, turned, looked out over the landscape which was suddenly like a huge patchwork below us, our eyes trailing the wall behind and in front of us.
 The wind kept us cool and it was a really comfortable and exhilarating walk up and down, on grass and paths and stepping stones laid along the wall.
 Wouldn’t like to think what it must be like in heavy rain, or after rain, it must be muddy and slippy.
 Our walking shoes served us very well though and it wasn’t too challenging, just a beautiful and ever changing walk with amazing views and perfect weather.

-And beyond the one steep crag there was another, and beyond that another, in a row of steep cliffs stretching towards the East.
+And beyond the one steep crag there was another, and beyond that another, in a row of cliffs stretching towards the East.
 We saw a few other walkers up there, but not many, and only one other Contrarian couple – all the others were Conformists walking from East to West.
 We asked if they had seen a café, pub, shop or something between the crags and our room for the night, but none had.
 However, at a kissing gate by a B&B there was a poster for Milecastle Inn, and a confusing description of how to get there.
-We applied common sense and headed down the right hand road to get to the main road that runs parallel with the path and arrived five minutes later in a lovely watering hole with framed photos of That Tree on the walls and delicious sandwiches filled to the brim.
+We applied common sense, headed down the right hand road to get to the main road that runs parallel with the path, and five minutes later we arrived in a lovely watering hole with framed photos of That Tree on the walls and delicious sandwiches filled to the brim.
 After rolling my left foot on a cold can of cola I was ready to move on.

 After lunch there were more crags.
 Pictures say more than words, so here’s a few highlights of the second half of the day’s walk: